 - Parties Responsible for Non-Residential Treatment Programs include the benefits of those insured by Hawai‘i’s Med-Quest program through either HMSA-Quest or Aloha Care-Quest, and SSI beneficiaries whose healthy insurance is ‘Ohana Care.

-Ho‘omau Ke Ola’s Therapeutic Living Programs (TLP) offer gender specific homes with living skills programming and support services for those lacking a stable and/or supportive home environment while enrolled in IOP and Outpatient treatment programs.
+Ho‘omau Ke Ola’s Therapeutic Living Program (TLP) offers male clients a home with living skills programming and support services for those lacking a stable and/or supportive home environment while enrolled in IOP and Outpatient treatment programs.
 The focus of TLP is to provide support and encouragement to our clients to enable them to manage their activities of daily living and adjust to a drug-free lifestyle.
 We provide fifteen (15) hours per week of face to face therapeutic activities that helps our clients move toward independent housing and life management.
 Program services include: evaluation/screening/assessment, service planning, individual and group skill building, vocational and employment services, cultural education and activities, living skills, referral and linkages, case management, client support and advocacy, and monitoring and follow-up.

 Weekly classes are provided on topics related to work and education.
 Classes include field trips, guest speakers, lectures and in-class activities.